kestra-io/docs/docs/plugin-developer-guide/unit-test/README.md

 }
 ```

-with this, you will :
+With this, you will:
-- Inject all dependencies with `@MicronautTest`
+- Inject all dependencies with `@Inject`.
-- on `init()`, load all the flow on the `src/resources/flow` directory.
+- On `init()`, load all the flow on the `src/resources/flow` directory.
-- run an full execution with `Execution execution = runnerUtils.runOne("io.kestra.templates", "example");`
+- Run a full execution with `Execution execution = runnerUtils.runOne("io.kestra.templates", "example");` .

 With this execution, you can look at all the properties you want to control (status, taskRunList number, outputs, ...)

-To make it work, you need to have an `application.yml` files with this minimum configuration :
+To make it work, you need to have an `application.yml` files with this minimum configuration:

 ```yaml
 kestra: